square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

 You will get a notification in the top right of your screen to allow Chrome to send you notification, click [Allow](){: .btn .btn--inverse .btn--small}

-Next, we will sign-in to Google Chrome to link it to Square's Google Workplace (formerly "GSuite").
+Next, we will sign-in to Google Chrome to link it to Block's Google Workplace (formerly "GSuite").

 {% include figure url="/assets/images/mac-chrome-signin.png" image_path="/assets/images/mac-chrome-signin.png"  %}

 Click on the text __Already a Chrome user?
 Sign In__ on the __Make Chrome your own__ page.

-Login to Google using your full Square email address (jsmith@squareup.com).
+Login to Google using your full Block email address (jsmith@squareup.com).
 Then you will be redirected to Duo SSO:

 {% include figure url="/assets/images/duo-login2.jpg" image_path="/assets/images/duo-login2.jpg" %}